BlackCursive/fujifilm-profile-exiftool/README.md

-# Fujifilm Profile Exiftool
+# Fujifilm Model - Exiftool

-Python script that interacts with the command line interface (CLI) to change the camera model and/or film simulation on older Fujifilm cameras to an X-T4 so the following simulations can be used:
+Python script that interacts with the command line interface (CLI) to change the camera model on Fujifilm cameras ( especially older models ) to an X-T4 so the following simulations can be used:
 * ACROS
 * ETERNA